TheonlyIcebear/Random-Mines-Generator/README.md

     msg = '\n'.join(msg)
 ```
-This is pretty unnessecary though and you could just use the the gameid as the seed for the random item selection

-Also pretty important to memntion I wanted the result to be the same and I was intending
+This method of generation also ensures you get a random random result that still will give the same result if the same arguements are provided